What They Do

 - Advanced scoring and conducting

-The Canadian Forces enrols skilled Musicians through a competitive blind audition process to fill periodic vacancies.
+The Forces enrols skilled Musicians through a competitive blind audition process to fill periodic vacancies.
 Competitions are held periodically for available positions in the six Regular Force bands.
 Successful applicants have typically been experienced, professional musicians, many of them having a degree in Music Performance, Conservatory or University Certification, or equivalent professional musical experience.

 Musicians must be multi-talented performers with experience in several musical styles, and must be able to adapt to all types of performance situations and to diverse audiences.